 Rotting teeth, which is an advanced form of periodontal disease and requires dental surgery.

 Liver Disease, which can cause the breath to smell a bit like ammonia.

 Gastric reflux, where the acid in the stomach works its way back up the throat, with all that entails.

 Intestinal blockages, which can lead to the breath smelling a bit like feces.

 Coprophagia – common in dogs, less so in cats – where the cat eats the feces, which can lead to that smell on the breath.

 All of these are potentially dangerous causes.
-While not allbad breath is a sign of an impending crisis, many of them need to be addressed as soon as possible, so it's generally a good idea to have your vet on call when the breath starts turning bad.
+While not all bad breath is a sign of an impending crisis, many of them need to be addressed as soon as possible, so it's generally a good idea to give your vet a call when your kitty’s breath starts turning bad.

 How to Help Treat Bad Breath in Cats